locusmath/locus/README.md

 Topos theory can be used to study either the spatial locations in geometry or the memory locations used in computation.

 ## Documentation
 A user manual is provided in the documentation folder.
 It describes our original research into the topos theoretic foundations of computation and their implementation.
+A revised and updated version of the user manual will be developed soon.

 ## Authors
 John Bernier